 By remaining aware of community needs, programs have been added or discontinued as funds permit or needs dictate.
-Funds have been made available for binding of books written by schoolchildren for the annual “Young Authors Conference” and, since 1987, contributions have been made to the Apple Valley Science and Technology Center for its library and video expansion fund.
-In 1998 the center was officially renamed the Lewis Center for Educational Research.
-Vision screening was discontinued and, in 1986, the chapter adopted Operation School Bell®, which became operational in 1987.
-Through this program children who would otherwise not be suitably or adequately clothed for school are furnished up to two full sets of clothing, upon recommendation of authorized school personnel.
-Forty schools in seven school districts now benefit from this program, with 718 children served in 2000-2001.
+Funds have been made available for binding of books written by school children for the annual “Young Authors Conference” and, since 1987, contributions have been made to the Apple Valley Science and Technology Center for its library and video expansion fund.
+In 1998, the center was officially renamed the Lewis Center for Educational Research.
+Vision screening was discontinued and, in 1986, the chapter adopted Operation School Bell, which became operational in 1987.
+Through this program, children who would otherwise not be suitably or adequately clothed for school, are furnished with up to two full sets of clothing, upon recommendation of authorized school personnel.
+Forty schools, in seven school districts, now benefit from this program, with 718 children served in 2000-2001.

 During 1995, a chapter logo was approved to be used for the furtherance of the chapter’s identity and image in the local community.
 In addition, the chapter office and Operation School Bell were moved to a new location in Apple Valley.
 Later in the year, Operation School Bell was moved to quarters next door to the thrift shop, and in December 1995, escrow was closed on the purchase of the commercial building in which they are housed.
 In 1996, the chapter office was moved into the building.
 In addition to the office facilities available, complete with a new computer, there is room for committee, board, and regular meetings.